PatrickWu84/CIS-1904/week08/homework/instructions.md

 Copy and paste your `Foldable` instance, and adapt it for `RoseTreeG`.
 You should be able to do this in a way where you're only modifying the types and not the implementation.

+(You can also do this for `Functor`, if you like.
+This problem was just originally written when the assignment focused on `Foldable`.)